 1. Be Natural

 Babies who are born naturally and with as little medical intervention as possible are more likely to breastfeed well, and those who were born with more medical assistance have lower rates of successful breastfeeding.
+But all is not lost; with help and support, mothers can successfully breastfeed irrespective with their type of birth.
 While there are many exceptions to this, natural births do increase the chances of success during breastfeeding.

 If you are going to have a C-Section do not feel discouraged.
-Many women who have had C-Section deliveries have successfully nursed their babies at their breasts.
+Many women who have had C-section deliveries have successfully nursed their babies.
 It is simply a matter of making sure the circumstances are right, and your baby understands what to do.
-One thing you can do is to try your best to have your baby nurse from your breast within the first two hours of birth.
+One thing you can do is to try your best to have your baby nurse from your breast within the first one hour of birth – this is also known as the golden hour.
 If this is not possible, it is all right, just try the first opportunity you get.

 2. Stock Up on Supplies

-You will need nursing bras, pads, ointment for sore nipples and comfortable clothes to nurse in.
+You will need nursing bras, pads, and comfortable clothes to nurse in.
 These are the bare necessities of breastfeeding.
-You should also consider investing in a good nursing pillow, as it can greatly ease the physical pain mothers experience while breastfeeding, and open up more breastfeeding positions for you to try
+You should also consider investing in a good nursing pillow, as it can greatly ease the physical pain mothers experience while breastfeeding, and open up more breastfeeding positions for you to try.

 You might be wondering how to prepare for breastfeeding before birth?
-The milk ducts in your breasts will grow and mature during your pregnancy, your milk-producing cells also start developing, and more blood goes to your breasts than before.
+The milk ducts in your breasts will grow and mature during your pregnancy, your milk-producing cells also start developing, and more blood will reach your breasts than before.
 This is why your breasts will get so much larger.
-Your nipples will also get larger as they will be instrumental in feeding your baby.
+But not all mothers experience this and still, they are able to breastfeed their little ones.
+Your nipples may also get larger as they will be instrumental in feeding your baby.